MALABA

 comment by the CEDAW Committee in General Recommendation 21 para.
 38

-was to the effect that provisions such as those of s 22(1) of the
+was to the effect that provisions such as those of section 22(1) of

 girls and boys, assumed incorrectly that girls have a different rate